tramlinehq/docs/README.md

 # docs

 This repo exists as a meta-repo for all other tramline projects on Github.
-All ready to medium-ready documentation goes here.
+Additionally, all ready to medium-ready documentation goes here.
 Keep links to services and any tramline-relevant documentation aggregated directly from this README.

 ## Getting Started